 All relevant information reported to the CSA

 Persons reporting a crime to a CSA may wish to remain anonymous.
 To submit a CSA Report Form anonymously, please confirm with the reporting person directly that they do not wish their name to be included in the report.
 If that is the reporting party’s choice, the reporting party should be made aware that electing to remain anonymous may greatly limit the University’s ability to stop the prohibited conduct, collect evidence, or take action against an individual or organization.
 Regardless of the reporting party’s wishes with respect to reporting an incident, survivors of crimes are afforded rights and interim measures for offenses involving sexual assault, dating violence, domestic violence, and stalking.
+In most cases, it is possible for a CSA to fulfill his or her responsibilities while maintaining victim confidentiality.
+A CSA report does not need to automatically result in the initiation of a police or disciplinary investigation if the victim does not want to pursue this action.

 Timely Warning: Timely warnings are issued in response to the specific crimes covered by the Clery Act and included in the ASR, which include but are not limited to offenses such as criminal homicide, rape, fondling, incest, statutory rape, robbery, aggravated assault, burglary, motor vehicle theft, arson, and hate crimes that represent an ongoing threat to student and employee safety or a threat that may be repeated.
 The purpose of a timely warning is to enable people to protect themselves.